sybrew/the-seo-framework/readme.txt

 TODO with changes set to the sitemap, test whether plugins Polylang/WPML still work as intended -> Have their languages been initialized?
 	-> Also test other translation plugins.

-TODO use 0==strcasecmp() instead of strtolower==strtolower?
-It might be slower... or faster.
-Test?
-	Use strncmp for the first X chars?
-Do we use this here?
-Only in TSFEM, no?

 TODO change autodescription-updates-cache to autodescription-persistent-cache?
 	-> In theory, we can just delete the old one; since it has no data that is required for normal operation.
 		-> However, this may cause a notification pop up for those who use two or more SEO plugins simultaneously.
 Though this may be helpful.